Aditya-Shanbhag/A_Assignment/Readme.txt

 General Note about design
+1. Its a maven project, and requires JAVA 8 to compile.
-1. In general have divided individual operations into individual packages, such that each class will have single responsibility and operates on corresponding model.
+2. In general have divided individual operations into individual packages, such that each class will have single responsibility and operates on corresponding model.
-2. Instead of creating singleton, I have created a session factory which deals with providing corresponding services.
+3. Instead of creating singleton, I have created a session factory which deals with providing corresponding services.
-3. Have designed classes in such a way that it can be easily extended to add in new feature to expand the gameplay.
+4. Have designed classes in such a way that it can be easily extended to add in new feature to expand the gameplay.
-3. Each package is divided into minimum 2 sub packages
+5. Each package is divided into minimum 2 sub packages
 	- com.assignment.game.XXXX.Model which will have all entities.
 	- com.assignment.game.XXXX.Service which will have services, which operate on corresponding model.
-4. Classes are currently not thread safe as they currently operate only in sequential mode.
+6. Classes are currently not thread safe as they currently operate only in sequential mode.

+7. There is scope for writing Test Cases for individual service classes, to test desired behaviour.
+(This is pending due to time constraint.)